When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 Day 2

-I think that about wraps up a complete guide to a do it yourself Daintree Rainforest tour.
+That about wraps up a complete guide to a do-it-yourself Daintree Rainforest tour.

 If you have any questions about anything mentioned above feel free to write them in the comments.
 Don’t forget to check out the other Australia itineraries and guides up on the site.